What’s the Secret to Keeping Hardwood Shiny?

 Welcome back to another “How-to” guide from the Home Flooring Pros.
-This week we’re going to look at the age old question of how to make hardwood floors shine.
-When you first install hardwood flooring it has that never been stepped on brilliance that you’ll be familiar with from all the interior design magazines and websites, but it doesn’t take long for that shine to fade.
-So how do you clean hardwood and in particular how do you get hardwood floors shiny again?
+This week we’re going to look at the age-old question of how to make hardwood floors shine.
+When you first install hardwood flooring, it has that never been stepped on brilliance that you’ll be familiar with from all the interior design magazines and websites, but it doesn’t take long for that shine to fade.
+So how do you clean hardwood until they shine again?

 Hardwood floor finishes range from a light-reflecting gloss to a more subdued satin or matte that shows off the wood’s grain.
 Any finish needs regular care to maintain its beauty.
 Let’s start with how to clean a hardwood floor to make it shine.
 If you try these hardwood floor cleaning tips and they don’t restore the shine, then re-coating or refinishing hardwood flooring are the next steps to consider.
 We have a dedicated guide to hardwood refinishing costs.

 CLEANING HARDWOOD FLOORS PROPERLY IS THE KEY TO MAKING THEM SHINE

 When the finish is in good condition, these hardwood floor cleaning steps will restore their shine.

 Hardwood Floor Cleaning Steps:

 - Spot-treat stuck-on food and dirt: A few drops of water used to soften stuck dirt is preferred to a harsh cleaner or scrubbing tool.
 Sprinkle a few drops directly onto the spot, wipe away the dirt with a soft cloth within five minutes, and dry the floor.